 Add your own fields, formatting them as text, pick lists, or radio buttons.
-Translate field labels to match your vocabulary, and remove fields that aren’t important to you.
+Translate field labels to match your vocabulary, and include rich text so you understand your tasks at a glance.

 Optionally, you can configure DayBack to jump right to your own pages when clicking on an event, or even to render Lightning pages right in the calendar.